Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Uniform heat kernel estimates

-Here we establish all these estimates for $p_n$.
-This task would be almost trivial for fixed $n$, but the key point here is that the {\it constants involved do not depend on $n$}.
+For the rest of the proof we argue that a uniform (in $n$) PHI holds and that PHI implies all the desired estimates for $p^n$.
 For simplicity, we assume $L^e_n=L_n$ for all $e\in E$.
-Then $\eps_n=1/L_n$ is the {\it common} rate at which $1/L^e$ tends to zero.
-Our proof for Theorem \ref{T:RWHK} remains valid without this simplification: the constants will be different but still independent of $n$.
+Then $1/L_n$ is the common rate at which $1/L^e$ tends to zero.
+We also assume the functions $\alpha$ and $\ell$ are positive constants.
+The proof for Theorem \ref{T:RWHK} remains valid without this simplification: the constants will be different but still independent of $n$.